dnmfarrell/berrybrew/doc/Create a Release.md

 `dev\release.pl` script, run `perl dev\post_release.pl` to put them back to their proper location

+- On a clean platform, run the self-extracting installer from the `download/` directory, and ensure that both the `berrybrew`, and Perl versions are correct

 - `git commit -a -m "release x.xx"`

 - `git push`